DevExpress/devextreme-angular/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!-- *************************************************************************************************
-To help us expedite the issue processing, please search opened and closed tickets in our support center (https://www.devexpress.com/Support/Center/Question/List/1) before you submit a new issue.
-The tickets can contain resolutions, workarounds, or information about the progress in fixing.
+To reduce the time it takes to process issues, search opened and closed tickets in our support center (https://www.devexpress.com/Support/Center/Question/List/1) before you submit a new issue.
+The tickets can contain resolutions, workarounds, or information about fixes.

 You can also find information that can help you to resolve the issue in the following resources: